v4iv/theleakycauldronblog/src/content/articles/lord-of-the-flies.md

 ---
-title: "Civilization, Myth, and Savagery: Reading *Lord of the Flies*"
+title: "Civilization, Myth, and Savagery: Reading Lord of the Flies"
-description: On a deserted island, the thin skin of civilization peels away.
+description: On a deserted island, civilization’s thin skin peels away.
+Is savagery our destiny, or can culture and cooperation save us?
-  Order gives way to chaos, friendship to fear, and discipline to bloodlust.
-  Golding’s Lord of the Flies is not just a story of stranded boys — it’s a mirror held up to humanity itself.
-But is savagery truly our destiny when the rules collapse?
-Or can culture, compassion, and cooperation save us from ourselves?
-The answer may depend less on the island — and more on the myths we choose to believe.
 pubDate: 2025-09-06T14:08:00.000+05:30
 slug: lord-of-the-flies
 author: rishabh-chakrabarti
 cover: src/assets/media/pig-head5.jpg
+tags:
+  - guest author
+  - books
 ---
 After reading *Lord of the Flies*, it’s tempting to accept William Golding’s grim hypothesis — that without the rules of civilization, children (and by extension, humans) descend into savagery.
 The novel unsettles precisely because it pokes at a myth Western societies have long told themselves: that schooling and tradition civilize us.

----

 ## Golding's Background